jessiepelosi/GOGetter/README.md

 ```
 <i>Making tables</i>

-The last script called by the main bash script is `make_tables.py` that generates a raw and frequency table of each GOSlim cateogry based on a GOSlim mapping file at the locus and gene level.
+The last script called by the main bash script is `make_tables.py` that generates a raw and frequency table of each GOSlim cateogry based on a GOSlim mapping file at the locus and gene level (e.g., `$INPUTFILE.blast.besthit.freqcount-gene`).

 Within `GOgetter2.0.sh` the script is called with the following command:
 ```